-The proponent considers that it is in the long-term interests of consumers that generators be permitted to rebid to reflect changing market conditions.
-Generators require the flexibility to adjust their positions to accommodate unexpected changes in demand patterns and plant availability.15
+The South Australian Government considers that it is in the long-term interests of consumers that generators be permitted to rebid to reflect changing market conditions.
+Generators require the flexibility to adjust their positions to accommodate unexpected changes in demand patterns and plant availability.19

-However, the proponent considers that the flexibility to rebid must be managed against the need for pre-dispatch forecasts which can be relied upon by market participants.
+However, the South Australian Government considers that the flexibility to rebid must be managed against the need for pre-dispatch forecasts which can be relied upon by market participants.
 As generators are required to self-commit, pre-dispatch forecasts are essential for generators to determine whether to be online.
 NEM customers also rely on pre-dispatch forecasts to manage their pricing risk.
-Pre-dispatch forecasts assist customers to determine whether they need to consider forward contracting or to prepare for demand side response.
-Therefore, reliable and accurate information is key to determining meaningful pre-dispatch forecasts and allowing competitive demand and supply side responses.
-16
+Pre-dispatch forecasts assist customers to determine whether they need to consider forward contracting or to prepare for demand-side response.
+Therefore, reliable and accurate information is key to determining meaningful pre-dispatch forecasts and allowing competitive demand and supply side responses.20

-The proponent considers that the ability of generators to engage in strategic withdrawals of generation capacity, when other participants are unable to respond, reduces the efficiency of market outcomes.17 The proponent considers that this diminishes price transparency and leads to uncertainty for market participants, thereby impacting liquidity in the forward contract market and leading to less efficient signals for investment in electricity generation.
+The South Australian Government considers that the ability of generators to engage in strategic withdrawals of generation capacity, when other participants are unable to respond, reduces the efficiency of market outcomes.21 The South Australian Government considers that this diminishes price transparency and leads to uncertainty for market participants, thereby impacting liquidity in the forward contract market and leading to less efficient signals for investment in electricity generation.